-30 Essential Fast Food Vocabulary Words for Eating and Learning on the Go
+30+ Fast Food Vocabulary Words and Phrases

 Fast food chains are groups of restaurants (which are also sometimes called fast food joints in casual language) that use the same name, style and food.
+They’re places where you can get fast and cheap food, and where you’ll always know exactly what you’ll get, no matter where in the world you are.

 You might have eaten at a fast food restaurant before.
 But do you know the correct English words to order fast food?
-By the end of this article you will!

 Contents